Fector101/android_notify/README.md

 # Android Notify

-`android_notify` is a Python module designed to simplify sending Android notifications using Kivy and Pyjnius.
-It supports multiple notification styles, including text, images, and inbox layouts.
+`android_notify` is a Python module for effortlessly sending Android notifications in Kivy android apps.
+It supports various styles and ensures seamless integration and customization.

 ## Features